UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 ### Forward Diffusion Process

 In diffusion, the forward process entails the adding of noise to the datapoint.
 Diffusion models usually sample this noise from a Gaussian distribution according to a noise schedule, but other distributions are possible.
 Diffusion models usually have a Markov Chain structure (meaning that future events only depend on the current state).
 By the end of the process, the datapoint should resemble the Gaussian noise, while maintaining key features of the image, allowing for the backward process to detect and utilize those features to reconstruct the whole image.It is typical to use a cosine noise schedule which has this Markov structure:

 $$
 q(\mathbf{z}_t|\mathbf{z}_s) = \mathcal{N}(\mathbf{z}_t; (\alpha_t/\alpha_s)\mathbf{z}_s, \sigma^2_{t|s}\mathbf{I})
 $$

 ### Backward Diffusion Process

 ## Video Diffusion Models

 ### 3D U-Net

+This architecture modifies the original U-Net by substituting the 2D convolution with a space-only 3D convolution.
+Specifically, a conventional 3x3 convolution is replaced by a 1x3x3 convolution.
+Here, the first dimension represents the video frame (i.e., the time dimension), while the second and third dimensions correspond to the frame height and width, respectively (i.e., the spatial dimensions).
+Given that the first dimension is set to 1, it does not affect the temporal aspect but solely impacts the spatial dimensions.
+The architecture retains the spatial attention block, where attention is exclusively applied to the spatial dimensions, effectively treating the time dimension as part of the batch dimension.
+Following each spatial attention block, a new temporal attention block is introduced.
+This block focuses on the time dimension for attention, merging the spatial dimensions into the batch dimension for processing.

 ![3DUnet]({{ '/assets/images/team3/3d_Unet.png' | relative_url }})
 {: style=" max-width: 100%;"}